Ewerton-Vieira/RoA/README.md

 # Example

-To get started on how to run the code see the example.nb (Jupyter notebook).
+To get started on how to run the code see the example.ipynb (Jupyter notebook).